Multi-Purpose Internet Mail Message File

 What is a MIM file?

-An MIM file is an encoded file used by email programs that contains 8-bit data or other characters besides the US ASCII character set.
-It is used to support 8-bit content, such as file attachments, instead of standard 7-bit messages that are normally sent over email.
-MIM files typically includes the MIME version, the content type, and the encoding method.
+A MIM file is an encoded file used by email programs that contain 8-bit data or other characters besides the US ASCII character set.
+It supports 8-bit content, such as file attachments, instead of standard 7-bit messages typically sent over email.
+MIM files also include metadata, such as the MIME version, content type, and encoding method.

-MIM files may either appear as part of an email message, or they may be included as a separate attachment.
-They are often automatically decoded by email programs, but can also be decoded using a separate decoding utility.
+MIM files may appear as part of an email message or included as a separate attachment.
+Email applications often decode the files automatically, but you may also decode the files with utilities.

 Keyboard Layout Definition File

 A MIM file is a keyboard layout definition file used by IBus (Intelligent Input Bus), which enables multilingual keyboard strokes to be input in Unix operating systems.
 It stores a configuration of a keyboard in plain text that is used to define the mapping between keyboard strokes and functions performed in Linux.
 MIM files may include letters, numbers, special characters, typographical symbols, and unusual diacritics.

 You will most likely only encounter a MIM file if you are a Linux user and modifying or adding a keyboard layout with IBus.
 For example, if you enjoy constructing languages that utilize special characters not available on a typical keyboard, you may create or download a MIM keyboard layout for use on your Linux machine.